TravelByRocket/kj6-dev/content/atlas/class010.md

 * Console Output
 	* `print` of course
 	* Common to get lots of useless messages
+		* Worry more about IDE warnings and errors
 * Settings
 	* Accounts
 	* Locations